DylanJoo/dylanjoo.github.io/_pages/about.md

 ---
 Hi!
 I am Jia-Huei (Dylan) Ju, a full-time research assistant in the Research Center for Information Technology Innovation (CITI) at Academia Sinica in Taiwan.
 Currently, I work in the Computational Finance and Data Analytics and Computational Linguistics and Information Processing [CFDA & CLIP Labs](http://cfda.csie.org/) under the guidance of Professor [Chuan-Ju Wang](http://cfda.csie.org/~cjwang/).
-Previously, I completed my master's degree in Management Information Systems at National Chengchi University (NCCU) and was advised by Professors Howard Hao-Chun Chuang and Yen-Chun Chou.
+Previously, I completed my master's degree in Management Information Systems at National Chengchi University (NCCU).
+During my master's degree, I worked on econometric modeling and stochastic optimization and was advised by Professors Howard Hao-Chun Chuang and Yen-Chun Chou.

 My research interests include natural language processing and information retrieval, specifically in the areas of